Training Pathways & Learning Outcomes

 If you have any questions you would like to ask about the SSF training pathways, learning outcomes, the PPD process, or if you would simply like to discuss your own training needs with a helpful third party, please feel free to contact Dr Simon Watts, the PGR Training Coordinator for SSF (email@example.com), who will be happy to help.

-The Faculty of Social Sciences (SSF) at UEA expects each full-time PGR student to complete the equivalent of 10 days training and development activities per year, with part time students completing 5 days per year on a pro rata basis.
-Each day or training (or equivalent activity) is worth one training credit.
+The Faculty of Social Sciences (SSF) at UEA, in line with Research Councils UK, expects each full-time PGR student to complete the equivalent of 10 days training and development activities per year, with part time students completing 5 days per year on a pro rata basis.
+These are minimum requirements.
+For PGR students registering before October 2017, each day or training (or equivalent activity) is worth one training credit.
 It follows, as a condition of your registration, that you will be expected to accumulate a total of 30 training credits over the research degree period (and hence before you submit your thesis).
-Information on how to claim research credits can be found by clicking the tab entitled Training Provision & Claiming Credits.

 To help you complete your plan, you might like to make use of the ‘Researcher Development Framework' and ‘Researcher Development Statement' issued by the Vitae organisation.
 These have been adopted by all the UK Research Councils as indicative of their standard requirements for PGR training.
 The Researcher Development Framework (RDF) highlights the need for training in four domains: (1) Knowledge and intellectual abilities; (2) Personal effectiveness; (3) Research governance and organisation; and (4) Engagement, influence and impact.
 Each of these domains is further divided into three sub-domains.
 You can find more information about the RDF and its accompanying statement on the Vitae website.